automl/amltk/docs/guides/tasks.md

         1. The `n_workers` parameter is used to set the number of workers to start with.
            The [`adapt()`](https://jobqueue.dask.org/en/latest/index.html?highlight=adapt#adaptivity)
-           method will be called on the cluster to dynamically scale the number of workers based on the load.
+           method will be called on the cluster to dynamically scale up to `#!python n_workers=` based on the load.
            The `with_slurm` method will create a [`SLURMCluster`][dask_jobqueue.SLURMCluster] and pass it to the `Scheduler` constructor.